-The National Fostering Agency Northwest will not propose a placement if the assessed needs of the child/young person cannot reasonably be provided by the proposed foster parents.
+Alpha Plus Fostering will not propose a placement if the assessed needs of the child/young person cannot reasonably be provided by the proposed foster carers.

-During the referral and matching process foster parents are provided with all information made available to the agency in order for them to make fully informed decisions about whether they can meet the foster child's known and potential future needs and care plan.
-Foster parents are fully involved in the matching process will ultimately make the final decision in conjunction with the Registered Manager and/or the Team Manager as to whether, or not, they can offer the fostered child a placement in their home.
+During the referral and matching process foster carers are provided with all information made available to the agency for them to make fully informed decisions about whether they can meet the foster child's known and potential future needs and care plan.
+Foster carers are fully involved in the matching process will ultimately make the final decision in conjunction with the Registered Manager and/or the Team Manager as to whether, or not, they can offer the fostered child a placement in their home.

-The National Fostering Agency Northwest also offers an emergency placement service outside normal working hours.
+Alpha Plus Fostering also offers an emergency placement service outside normal working hours.
 Referrals in these instances will be managed by one of the agency's Supervising Social Workers, in conjunction with an agency duty manager, who will review the needs and circumstances of the fostered child referred and any suitable vacancies with the agency's foster families and match these to carers approved for emergency foster placements.
 The Supervising Social Workers have full access to carer information outside working hours, so quality matching is maintained in the same way as it is within office hours.